sumn2u/Sifter/README.md

-# Shifter
+# Sifter

-Shifter is a browser extension that highlights web pages with different colors.
+Sifter is a browser extension that highlights web pages with different colors.
 These highlighted paragraphs are saved in a bookmark and can be queried by searching or revisiting the page.

 ## Features